TwinFan/CSL2XSB/README.md

 X-CSL packages can be downloaded [here](https://csl.x-air.ru/downloads?lang_id=43).
 If you don't already have the package (e.g. because you use X-IvAp) then download and start the installer.
 The installer will _not_ identify LiveTraffic as a supported plugin.
 Instead, from the menu select `File > Select Custom Path` and specify a path where the CSL packages are to be downloaded to and where they later can be updated.

 Do not let `CSL2XSB.py` run on this original download.
 Always make a copy of the entire folder into a folder LiveTraffic can reach, e.g. to `<...>/LiveTraffic/Resources/X-CSL`.
-No run the script on this copy, e.g. like this:
+Now run the script on this copy, e.g. like this:
 ```
 python CSL2XSB.py <...>/LiveTraffic/Resources/X-CSL
 ```